frenetic-lang/frenetic/guide/NetCore-tutorial.md

 of other conditions.
 See the [manual](link...) for the complete list of predicates.

-The last line of the program uses <code>monitorTable(n,pol)</code>, which will print the flow table generated for switch number <code>n</code> due to
+The last line of the program uses <code>monitorTable(1,repeater)</code>, which will print the flow table generated for switch <code>1</code> from the
-<code>pol</code> each time the policy is updated.
-When you run the example,
+<code>repeater</code> policy.
+It is equivalent to <code>repeater</code>, but
-take a look at the flow table that the NetCore compiler creates for you, and compare it to your flow table rules from the Ox tutorial.
+with the side effect of printing the flow table.
+Now, when you run the example, take a look at the flow table that the NetCore compiler creates for you and compare it to your flow table rules from the Ox tutorial.

 Within the <code>netcore-tutorial-code</code> directory, you should find the repeater policy in <code>repeater.nc</code>.
 To start the